ijarinz/icapt-doc/docs/basics/Basics.md

 In order to get permission to access the API, please send a ticket to our freshdesk and we'll get back to you etc.

 # Available Formats : JSON

-- This is a sentence
-- This is the second sentence
-- This is the third sentence
+JSON is the primary and recommend format for use with the iCAPT API.